 - ecological interest

-- strong defence of basic human rights
+- strong defense of basic human rights

 - a warning against oppression